SAP/openui5-docs/docs/Securing_Apps_91f3d87.md

 > ### Note:
 > We highly recommend that you implement SAP Note [1582870](https://launchpad.support.sap.com/#/notes/1582870) for ABAP XSS escaping support, in case you are running on SAP\_BASIS lower than 730.

+-   **[Content Security Policy](Content_Security_Policy_fe1a6db.md "Content Security Policy (CSP) adds an additional layer of security that can detect and mitigate certain types of attacks, such as cross-site scripting and data injection.")**
+Content Security Policy \(CSP\) adds an additional layer of security that can detect and mitigate certain types of attacks, such as cross-site scripting and data injection.
 -   **[Browser Security](Browser_Security_91f3b66.md "Browser security comprises several topics such as cross-site scripting, clickjacking, and local storage.")**
 Browser security comprises several topics such as cross-site scripting, clickjacking, and local storage.